Openings

 We are also exploring directions related to the mechanics of materials in biology and medicine.
 We seek to apply fundamental principles in mechanics to better understand and design against material failure within the body.

-Undergraduate and M.S.
-Opportunities
+M.S.
+Research Opportunities